-Schools will bear their own transportation expenses.
-All games will be played according to National Federation High School lacrosse Rules.
 Games that are postponed or suspended shall be played on the next available date (excluding Sundays).
 Postponed or suspended FINAL games shall be played on Sunday.

-All varsity games vs CIAC member schools and out-of-state games whose schools are members of their respective state association shall be considered for tournament qualification.
+All varsity games vs CIAC member schools and out-of-state schools who are members of their respective state association shall be considered for tournament qualification.
 Teams must play a minimum of ten (10) games and have a winning percentage of 40%.
-Games played with non-CIAC member schools will not count toward tournament play.
+Games played with non-CIAC Connecticut schools will not count toward tournament play.
 Only the first two games against any opponent shall count for CIAC tournament qualification.